Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: Bounded and Efficient Estimation

 as the sample size $n \rightarrow +\infty$.
 In other words, the MLE is consistent and asymptotically normal if the total identification signal is strong enough.
 In practice, we can empirically evaluate this condition using the ratio between the minimum eigenvalue of the negative Hessian matrix and the number of parameters: $\hat\kappa= -\lambda_{\min} \{ I_n (\hat \varphi)\}/k$.
 In practice, we recommend checking that the $\hat{\kappa}$ is at least greater than 10 \citep{liu2022mendelian}.
 For the semiparametric estimation in Section \ref{sec:DR.est}, a fixed number of semiparametric moments can be incorporated by adopting a standard generalized method of moments (GMM) approach \citep{hansen1982large}.
 We leave it as future work to consider the setting where the number of moments is allowed to diverge.
+Further technical details on the extension to settings with many (possibly weak) QIVs are provided in Section~S4.5 of the Supplementary Materials.